pombredanne/centidb/docs/concepts.rst

         **10**, Work, 6

-Given a *File* record with a *Folder ID* attribute, discovering the file's complete path in an SQL database procedures might require one query and lookup for each level in the folder hierarchy.
-Some SQL systems support a ``PIVOT`` operation that executes the hierarchical lookups on the server, however the SQL data model has no type that that would allow expressing the hierarchy directly in an indexable (and therefore clusterable) form, so at best the server will always be performing lookups instead of scans.
+Given a *File* record with a *Folder ID* attribute, discovering the file's complete path in a SQL database might require one query and lookup for each level in the folder hierarchy.
+Some SQL systems support a ``PIVOT`` operation that executes the hierarchical lookups on the server, however the SQL data model has no type that that would allow expressing the hierarchy directly in an indexable (and therefore clusterable) form; at best the server will always be performing lookups instead of scans.

 Now let's see what happens if we discard SQL's restrictions.